ghchinoy/mitreidconnect-docker/README.md

 * no need for `sudo` `curl`
 * shorter filepath (no need for `/home/mitreidc`, for example)
 * might be nice to regen jwks as per [docs](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki/Key-generation) on start of container
+* `mvn jetty:run` downloads jetty, find a way to have that already on the image.